7 Steps to Take Right Now to Prepare for a Recession

 No long forms · No spam · No fees

 Recent months have put financial strain on many people for a variety of reasons.
 Some have watched their savings roller coaster up and down along with the stock market.
-Others have lost their jobs due to the coronavirus.
+Others have lost their jobs due to the COVID-19 pandemic.
 And some have unexpected new costs they must cover — like paying for childcare while schools are remote and daycares close down.

-There are certain things that you absolutely need — like groceries and electricity.
+There are certain things that you absolutely need—like groceries and electricity.
 But there may be ways to cut down on these costs.
 Switch to generic brands that might cost less, and take a look at your regular bills to find opportunities to save.

 Take insurance, for example.
 If you use a smart app that acts as your personal insurance shopper, you could save $900 a year without losing coverage or protection.